top of page

 • Drawing paper.
 I like to have a sketch pad to work out ideas, but I also like to have some nice Bristol board paper for projects that are more special.
 Here are suggestions.

-• Strathmore 300 sketch pads (available in lots of sizes)
+• Strathmore 300 or 400 sketch pads (available in lots of sizes)

 • Canson XL Bristol pads (also available in lots of sizes, the vellum surface is awesome for graphite and the smooth)